Local SEO Statistics (2026): Eye-Opening Data & Insights

 Local Organic Ranking Factors

 A dedicated page for each service is the #1 ranking factor.
-Internal linking across your site is next.
+Next, internal linking across your site is essential.
 Both clear service pages and strong internal links boost local search rankings.

-Hereโ€™s a table showing all the ranking factors ranked by experts based on their impact on local organic search results.
+Hereโ€™s a table of ranking factors, ranked by experts based on their impact on local organic search results.

 RankFactors Affecting Local SEO RankingsScore